CWL Graphical Pipeline

 Create a CWL tool

-In this tutorial we will present the 1st option using the CWL file: paste the following content into the Tool CWL tab
+In this tutorial we will use the CWL tool syntax method.
+Paste the following content in the General tab.

 #!/usr/bin/env cwl-runner